 However, mediation is not required if you and your spouse can reach an agreement on your own.
 At that point, one of you can hire an attorney who will prepare the divorce paperwork according to your agreement, and you can both sign the documents even though only one of you is actually represented by that attorney.
 The attorney will just make it a point to be clear that his or her representation is only for the one party who hired them.

 If you have any questions about the divorce process here in Nashville, the attorneys at Miller Upshaw Family Law, PLLC are here to talk.
 Our compassionate lawyers can help ensure your and your family’s best interests are protected.
-Please call 615-391-4200 or use our contact form to schedule a consultation at our Nashville office.
+Please call 615-391-4200 or use our contact form to schedule an in-person or video consultation at our Nashville office.